Python-SIP/sip/sphinx/c_api.rst

         This is deprecated from SIP v4.8.

+.. cfunction:: int sipIsAPIEnabled(const char *name, int from, int to)

+    .. versionadded:: 4.9

+    This checks to see if the current version number of an API falls within a given range.
+See :ref:`ref-incompat-apis`.

+    :param name:
+        the name of the API.
+    :param from:
+        the lower bound of the range.
+For the API to be enabled its version number must be greater than or equal to *from*.
+If *from* is 0 then this check isn't made.
+    :param to:
+        the upper bound of the range.
+For the API to be enabled its version number must be less than *to*.
+If *to* is 0 then this check isn't made.
+    :return:
+        a non-zero value if the API is enabled.

 .. cfunction:: unsigned long sipLong_AsUnsignedLong(PyObject *obj)

     This function is a thin wrapper around :cfunc:`PyLong_AsUnsignedLong()`